reginaldford/sms/readme.md

 `x=2;`

-After setting a and x, the following will call the paracolic function.
-Since there are no variables provided in the context following 'parabolic', the dynmic scoping algorithm will go up to the global context for the keys `a` and `x`.
+After setting `a` and `x`, the following will call the `parabolic` function.

 `parabolic{};`

+Since there are no variables provided in the context following 'parabolic', the dynmic scoping algorithm will go up to the global context for the values associated with the keys `a` and `x`.

 The values can be overridden individually: